 I stated in a previous post (dated 28th March 2010) that many Government departments are now streamlining the written application process.
-That is, the requirements in addressing selection criteria or competencies have been cut back considerably, where many departments are now asking for only a two page statement.
+That is, the requirements in addressing selection criteria or competencies have been cut back considerably, where many departments are now asking for only a two-page statement.
 One of my clients was successful in gaining a job interview and being offered the role for a position she applied for within Education Queensland in May 2010.
-The written application process for this particular role (Project Support Officer) involved preparing a two page statement to address five key competencies along with an accompanying resume.
-Two of the five competencies are outlined below in full.
+The written application process for this particular role (Project Support Officer) involved preparing a two-page statement to address five key competencies along with an accompanying resume.
+One of the competencies is outlined below in full.

 I’m here to help market you!